RecycleRightCSE403/RecycleRight/README.md

   * For mac:
   * For windows:
 * Configure Android Emulator
-  * Click 'More Actions':
+  * Click 'More Actions' inside Andrioid Studio:
-    * Click Virtual Device Manager and activate a device by clicking the green arrow
+    * Click Virtual Device Manager and activate a device by clicking the green arrow (Pixel device should be default)
-    * frontend/recycleright should recognize the device when you run the app with: **'flutter run'**
+    * navigate to frontend/recycleright and now it should recognize the device when you run the app with: **'flutter run'**

 * Troubleshooting:
   * Carefully follow any recommendations from 'flutter doctor'.